 Apache Roller is a full-featured, multi-user and group-blog server suitable for blog sites large and small.
-It runs as a Java web application that should be able to run on any Java EE server and relational database.
-Currently, Roller is best supported on Tomcat and MySQL -- but users have reported success running Roller on Glassfish, Websphere, JBoss, Resin, Geronimo, Derby, PostgreSQL, and Oracle.
+It runs as a Java web application that should be able to run on most any Java EE server and relational database.
+Roller's installation guide covers deployment on Tomcat, GlassFish, and JBoss application servers using a MySQL, Derby, or PostgreSQL database.
+Users however have reported success running Roller on other app servers and databases.

 Here are some of Roller's key features: